HallaSurvivor/Blog/_posts/2025-04-01-analytic-combinatorics-example.md

 nodes are there, up to isomorphism?".
 I'm a sucker for these kinds of combinatorial problems, and after finding a generating function solution I wanted to push myself to get an asymptotic approximation using Flajolet--Sedgewick style analytic combinatorics!
-I learned a lot, and want to share some of the things I learned, especially how to do this stuff in [sage][1]
+I've never actually done this before, so I learned a lot, and I want to share some of the things I learned -- especially how to do this stuff in [sage][1]!

 Now, you might be thinking -- didn't you write a very similar blog post [three years ago][2]?
 Yes.
 Yes I did.
 Did I also *completely* forget what